EngineeringSoftware/jattack/README.md

 ## Docs

-The following steps builds javadoc for JAttack jar.
+The following steps build javadoc for JAttack jar.
 Please refer to class `Boom` for how to use provided APIs to write your own template.

 1. Build javadoc from source code.